Cyberitas/ansible-role-node10/README.md

 Role Variables
 --------------

-The following variables must be set with values in the host_vars or group_vars:
+The following variables must be set with values in a .yml file in either host_vars or group_vars:
 ```
 node_modules_dirs
 node_server_role_version